apark263/cfmz/README.md

 adjusting to residual activations.
 The training protocol uses minimal pre-processing (mean subtraction) and very simple data augmentation (shuffling, flipping, and cropping).
 All model parameters (even batch norm parameters) are updated using simple stochastic gradient descent with weight decay.
 The learning rate is dropped only twice (at 90 and 135 epochs).

+### Acknowledgments
-Many thanks to Dr.
-He and his team at MSRA for their helpful input in replicating the model as described in their paper.
+Many thanks to Dr. He and his team at MSRA for their helpful input in replicating the model as described in their paper.

 ### Model script
 The model train script is included ([cifar10_msra.py](./cifar10_msra.py)).